derrickgreenspan/PMO-for-Linux-5.15.167/README.md

 The code here is released under the terms of the GNU GPL license.

-Copyright is retained by Derrick Greenspan and the University of Central Florida (UCF).
+Copyright is retained by Dr. Derrick Greenspan and the University of Central Florida (UCF).
 (C) 2020-2026

 ============================================================================